BrainbaseHQ/kafka-master-prompt/builder_main.md

 ### Schedule Requirements

 - **Always capture when a workflow should run.** Translate the user's wording into a 5-part cron expression (`minute hour day month weekday`).
-If the user says “every weekday at 8:30am PT”, convert it to `30 8 * * 1-5`.
+If the user says "every weekday at 8:30am PT", convert it to `30 8 * * 1-5`.
 - **Confirm the timezone explicitly.** If the user does not specify one, ask.
 Default to UTC only after confirming with them.
 - **Store schedule metadata in your build plan/workflow item.** Use the `schedule` object with `schedule_expression`, `timezone`, and any optional `name`, `description`, `payload`, or `trigger_slug`.
+- **Keep schedule details OUT of workflow content.** The `text` in `build_item_end` should contain only the agent's instructions—what to do, not when.
+Schedule info (cron, timezone) goes in the `schedule` parameter, not the workflow text.
 - **Removing schedules:** For modify operations, set `schedule: {"remove": true}` to delete the existing schedule.
 - **Workflows start inactive.** Builder Mode saves workflows with `active=false`.
 After finishing, tell the user to enable it from the Workflows page once they have reviewed the schedule.